Course Outline

 Format:

 Choose one of the mental disorders listed on Canvas.
-Critically explore the chosen disorder and plan a pathway of care for a person experiencing the disorder.
+Critically explore the chosen disorder and determine best practice interventions for a person experiencing the disorder.

 Criteria: